Admissions FAQ

 • WILL I BE RECEIVING ANY EMAIL NOTIFICATIONS AFTER I APPLY OR DURING THE APPLICATION PROCESS?

 • Yes, LASA will send periodic emails about various events and status updates through the application process.
 You may receive email notifications and prompts from our email server.
 If you do not receive these emails after applying, your mail server may be identifying some of our email as spam.
-If these emails are in your spam folder, please add @lasahighschool.org to your list of safe senders (google how to whitelist a domain for your email provider, eg. gmail (create a filter to "Never sent it to spam" for any @lasahighschool.org emails, hotmail, yahoo, etc).
+If these emails are in your spam folder, please add @lasahighschool.org to your list of safe senders (google how to whitelist a domain for your email provider, eg. gmail (create a filter to "Never send it to spam" for any @lasahighschool.org emails, hotmail, yahoo, etc)).

-• LASA will send out status update emails in December.
-Email addresses we may use are: donotreply@lasahighschool.org, admissions@lasahighschool.org, LASAadmissions@austinisd.org.
-Please check your spam.
-If you have not submitted the AISD Common Application, listing LASA, or initiated the LASA Supplemental Materials Form, LASA does not have your email address and cannot send you emails.
+• If you have not submitted the Enroll Austin Application, listing LASA, or initiated the LASA Supplemental Materials Form, LASA does not have your email address and cannot send you emails.
 If you have submitted or initiated both of those forms, please check the spelling of your email and update accordingly.
 As a last resort, please reach out to LASAadmissions@austinisd.org and we can update your email address (in our records only) manually.
-LASA cannot make alterations to the AISD Common Application.
+LASA cannot make alterations to the Enroll Austin Application.

 • I JUST GOT A STATUS EMAIL FROM LASA AND IT SHOWS AN ITEM I KNOW I HAVE SUBMITTED AS PENDING.
 WHAT'S GOING ON?